Ceimtun-RAS/minisumo/README.md

 ```

 ### Adding remote branches
 Remote branches can be added to your local repo using the command```git checkout <name-of-remote-branch>```.
-Here are two of importatn the branch for this project.
+Here are two important  branches for this project.

 ```
 git checkout develop